Tucker29/hello-world/English_1.md

 ulterior: existing beyond what is obvious or admitted; intentionally hidden. 别有用心的.  ulterior motive.
 he show no signs of outward animosity when people slide him.
 militant: (n)激进分子. combative and aggressive in support of a political or social cause, and typically favoring extreme, violent, or confrontational methods.

+picnic: 野餐.  an outing or occasion that involves taking a packed meal to be eaten outdoors.